How to migrate a website successfully

 Treat site migration like a project.
 To do it successfully:

-Next, you must create an action plan based on your goals.
-Determine the most important and major changes you’ll need to make (e.g. migrating separate pages or sections, changing the domain name or protocol, etc.) and plan out when to move the site.
+- Draw up an action plan: Determine the most important and major changes you’ll need to make and plan out when to move the site.
 Observe how your traffic changes over time and schedule your migration for a time or day when traffic is at its lowest.

-Estimate your project’s budget.
-Since website migration doesn’t happen overnight, list the resources you’ll need and calculate all possible expenses for the duration of the project.
+- Calculate website migration budgets: List the resources you’ll need and calculate all possible expenses for the duration of the project.

-Consider the specialists you’ll need, such as developers, SEO experts, and server administrators, and assemble a team accordingly.
-As with any project, you’ll need a project manager to oversee the site migration process, manage the team, ensure deadlines are met, and deliver positive results.
+- Gather a team: Consider the specialists you’ll need, such as developers, SEO experts, and server administrators, etc. As with any project, you’ll need a project manager to oversee the site migration process, manage the team, ensure deadlines are met, and deliver positive results.

 Checking the new domain first

-When considering migrating your site to a new domain, it’s crucial to choose it carefully.
-This is one of the most common site migration pitfalls as the domain you choose will play a critical role in your website’s future.
+When considering migrating your site to a new domain, choose it carefully as it will play a critical role in your website’s future.

-There are two possible options to choose from:
+There are two possible options when choosing a domain:

-If you opt for a new domain, you’ll need to start from scratch and optimize the site all over again.
-On the other hand, if you choose a domain with a history, your site may be affected by its background.
+- Select a domain with a history, previously owned by someone.
+In this case, your site may be affected by the domain’s background.
 A positive background can help you recover faster, while a lousy one can ruin your site’s reputation.

 It’s vital, then, to analyze the new domain’s performance, check its backlink profile and anchor texts, and investigate its history before buying it and migrating your website to it.

-One great tool is the Wayback Machine.
-To use it, go to http://web.archive.org/ and enter the domain name into the search field.
+- Wayback Machine.
+Go to http://web.archive.org/ and enter the domain name into the search field.
 Choose the date when the Wayback Machine scanned it, and you will be able to see what it looked like on that date and the content posted.

 Website migration checklist

 Once the preparation stage is over, it’s time to start the actual move of your website.
-Let’s figure out what website migration steps you should take to transfer your site successfully.
 The following infographic will help you visualize what needs to be done and in what sequence.

 Now, let’s go over this site migration SEO checklist and its stages in more detail.